miraSantos/env_bio_covid/README.md

-# Final Project: Replicating the bioinformatic analysis of a paper
+# Final Project: Replicating the bioinformatic analysis of [Emergence and expansion of SARS-CoV-2 B.1.526 after identification in New York](https://bedford.io/papers/annavajhala-ncov-ny-b.1.526/)

 ## 12.715 Environmental Bioinformatics (Fall 2021)
 ### Miraflor Santos, Sun Kim, and Walter Zesk

-##  Paper of Interest:  Emergence and expansion of SARS-CoV-2 B.1.526 after identification in New York
+##  Paper of Interest:
 # Background

 # Orignal Paper Workflow